nixtniet/nixm/README.rst

 | ``hello world !!``
 |

-commands run in their own thread, errors are deferred to not have loops blocking/breaking on exception and can contain your own written python3 code, see the nixm/modules directory for examples.
+Commands run in their own thread and the program borks on exit, output gets flushed on print so exceptions appear in the systemd logs.
+Modules can contain your own written python3 code, see the nixbot/modules directory for examples.

 **FILES**